 “A mechanical engineer has opportunities to work in the automotive, heating and cooling, manufacturing and aeronautic industries, to name a few,” he explains.
 “Projects can be revolutionary or evolutionary.”

-Some mechanical engineering projects involve designing new products while others focus on either cost reduction, quality improvement or both.
+Some mechanical engineering projects involve designing new products while others focus on cost reduction, quality improvement or both.

 “To use a sports analogy, a Mechanical Engineer is the utility player of the engineering world,” Tony Sanger, a senior vice president at the Turner & Townsend multinational consulting firm, wrote in an email.
 “The opportunities are endless.”